neondatabase/website/content/docs/extensions/postgis-related-extensions.md

 ## H3 and H3_PostGIS

 H3 is a hierarchical geospatial indexing system.
 It divides the earth's surface into hexagonal cells at multiple resolutions, and provides a unique addressing system for location data.
-It is used for applications like optimizing delivery zones and service areas,geospatial aggregation and analytics.
+It is used for applications like optimizing delivery zones and service areas, geospatial aggregation, and analytics.

 The H3 functionality is split into two extensions: `h3` and `h3_postgis`.